-- Individual and/or group counselling is available in personal, academic and career planning areas. - Small group sessions designed to meet identified student needs, include the following: - Study Skills - Exam Writing Strategies - Enhancing Personal and Professional Effectiveness - Dealing with Death and Dying - Resume Writing - Career exploration services are available to any prospective students who think they might benefit from counselling in terms of decision-making regarding nursing as a career. - Ongoing assessment and program development to meet new need areas identified by students and/or faculty.
+- Individual and/or group counselling is available in personal, academic and career planning areas. - Career exploration services are available to any prospective students who think they might benefit from counselling in terms of decision-making regarding nursing as a career. - Ongoing assessment and program development to meet new need areas identified by students and/or faculty.